 "See's Candies - it was acquired at a premium over book [value] and it worked.
 Hochschild, Kohn, the department store chain was bought at a discount from book and liquidating value.
 It didn't work.
 Those two things together helped shift our thinking to the idea of paying higher prices for better businesses" Charlie Munger

 The key to understanding the value of high quality companies is compounding.
-There is no universal definition of what high quality is but I think it's fair to say a high quality company is one which is understandable, dominant in it's industry, has a high profit margin and a sustainable rate of return which is above average.
+There is no universal definition of what high quality is but I think it's fair to say a high quality company is one which is understandable, dominant in it's industry, enjoys high barriers to entry, has attractive profit margins and a sustainable rate of return which is above average.
 Other attributes include strong free-cash-flow, a capital light business model, a good runway for sales growth, high quality management and a rock solid balance sheet.
 The highest quality companies have the ability to re-invest free-cashflow back into the business at high rates of return.
 These are compounding machines.

 “The ideal business is one that earns very high returns on capital and that keeps using lots of capital at those high returns.
 That becomes a compounding machine.”
 Warren Buffett

 In the case of See's Candies, it was a very high quality company but it didn't offer the same potential re-investment opportunity of a Coke or Gillette as it didn't have the global sales runway of these universal brands.
 For Buffett though, this didn't matter as See's Candy could send the profits back to Berkshire headquarters where Buffett could redeploy them in other attractive investments.

 "We've tried 50 different ways to put money into See's.
 If we knew a way to put additional money into See's and produce a quarter of what we're getting out of the existing business, we would do it in a second.
 We love it.
 We play around with different ideas, but we don't know how to do it" Warren Buffett